amalrajan/encyclopedia/README.md

-# Encyclopedia CRUD App
+<h1 align="center">Encyclopedia App</h1>

 ## Overview

-The Encyclopedia CRUD (Create, Read, Update, Delete) App is a web application built using Ruby on Rails that allows users to manage articles in an encyclopedia.
+The Encyclopedia App is a web application built using Ruby on Rails that allows users to manage articles in an encyclopedia.
 This application provides basic CRUD functionality for articles, including searching, creating, updating, and deleting entries.

 ## Features